Living In London: Is It Worth The Cost?

 Living in a capital city comes with big advantages, but you do pay for them dearly.
 Is life in London right for you?
 Read our London guide to find out.

-As the capital of both England and the United Kingdom, the home of the British Royal Family, and some of the most globally recognised landmarks, it’s no surprise why London has long been popular with both domestic and global visitors for years.
+As the capital of both England and the United Kingdom, the home of the British Royal Family, and some of the most globally recognized landmarks, it’s no surprise why London has long been popular with both domestic and global visitors for years.

-This bustling multicultural hub has more sights, attractions, opportunities, and things to do than most places in the UK let alone larger parts of Europe – which makes the idea of living in London very appealing.
+This bustling multicultural hub has more sights, attractions, opportunities, and things to do than most places in the UK, let alone larger parts of Europe – which makes the idea of living in London very appealing.

 The red phone box is one of the most iconic symbols of Britain, and London has the majority of them.